WGBH-MLA/AAPB2/app/views/override/about-the-american-archive/webinars.md

 #### Webinars for communities:
 [**Stations and Producers**](#Producers)<br>
 These webinars cover the importance of digital preservation, resources for getting started, and how to participate in the AAPB.
-Visit the AAPB [Contributing Content](https://americanarchive.org/help/contribute) for additional information and the [AAPB Advisory Committee](https://americanarchive.org/about-the-american-archive/advisory-committees) page for member testimonials.
+Visit the AAPB [Contributing Content](https://americanarchive.org/help/contribute) page for additional information and the [AAPB Advisory Committee](https://americanarchive.org/about-the-american-archive/advisory-committees) page for member testimonials.

 [**Scholars and Educators**](#Educators)<br>
-Gain an understanding of AAPB’s open-access digital collection and the features that make it easy to incorporate items from the collection into lectures, assignments, and curriculum.
+Gain an understanding of AAPB’s open-access digital collection and the [features](https://blog.americanarchive.org/2020/01/04/new-year-new-features-how-to-share-and-embed-content-from-collections-in-the-aapb/) that make it easy to incorporate items from the collection into lectures, assignments, and curriculum.

 [**Volunteers**](#Volunteers)<br>
 Review video tutorials and presentations slides from events aimed at helping to make the content in the AAPB more searchable and accessible online.